gjbex/training-material/CPlusPlus/STL/README.md

     well as `unordered_map`.
 1. `map_stl.cpp`: very basic illustration of using STL maps, and `auto` type.
+1. `priority_queue.cpp`: implements an example of using a priority queue for non-trivial items.
 1. `rpn_calc.cpp`: implementation of a simple calculater for integer arithmetic expression in reverse Polish notation.
 Illustrates use of a stack, a tuple, tokenizaiton, and simple exceptions.